LNF970203/fine_tune_chatGPT/README.md

 - Can define benchmark similarity score to get relevant content.
 Based on that, if the score is less than benchmark, manual prompt can be used to overcome getting unrelated content

 **IMPORTANT REMARKS**
-- If transcript generation is disabled for the youtube videoes that you have defined by Youtube, full script cannot be extracted.
+- If transcript generation is disabled for the youtube videoes that you have defined, by Youtube, full script cannot be extracted.
 - This error is handled when getting the script in code base.